 Electronic Brachytherapy may be the treatment of choice when:

-External Beam Radiotherapy (EBRT) uses low-dose x-rays or electrons accurately directed to the area of the tumor within a specialized treatment facility.
+- External Beam Radiotherapy (EBRT): EBRT uses low-dose x-rays or electrons accurately directed to the area of the tumor within a specialized treatment facility.
 It is used for the vast majority of cancer types and is delivered daily over several weeks.

-HDR Brachytherapy works via a precise, radioactive seed that delivers high dose radiation within specialized catheters to a targeted area within a shielded room.
+- High Dose Rate (HDR) Brachytherapy: HDR Brachytherapy works via a precise, radioactive seed that delivers high-dose radiation within specialized catheters to a targeted area within a shielded room.
 It is also commonly used for breast, lung, prostate and gynecologic cancers.

-The Ebx Procedure: The simple outpatient treatment takes place 2-3 times per week.
-The number of sessions required will vary based on the tumor size, depth, and location.
+The simple outpatient treatment takes place 2-3 times per week.
+The number of sessions required will vary based on the tumor’s size, depth, and location.
 An individualized treatment plan with custom shielding is developed for each patient.
 During treatment, a small surface applicator is applied to the skin thru which radiation is delivered for just a few minutes.
 The therapy is non-invasive and painless.

-The patients are able to drive themselves home and immediately return to normal activities.
+The patients can drive themselves home and immediately return to normal activities.
 As a superficial skin treatment localized to the skin cancer, there is no radiation exposure to other areas of your body or to anyone else.

 A radiation therapist and physicist work under the direct supervision of a physician who specializes in radiation treatment of skin cancer.

-Cure rates are similar to surgery and EBRT; most people receiving brachytherapy remain cancer-free.
+- Proven effectiveness: The cure rates for eBx are similar to surgery and EBRT.
+Most people receiving brachytherapy remain cancer-free.

-Pain-free, knife-free and needle-free, no anesthesia or sedation is needed.
+- Increased patient comfort: eBx is pain-free, knife-free and needle-free.
+No anesthesia or sedation is needed.

-Advances in treatment planning and applicator design facilitate even greater precision in dose delivery and minimizes harmful radiation to surrounding healthy tissues.
+Advances in treatment planning and applicator design facilitate even greater precision in dose delivery and minimize harmful radiation to surrounding healthy tissues.